vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_complete.md

 ### Options

 ```
       --dry-run                  Print the actions that would be taken and report any known errors that would have occurred.
   -h, --help                     help for complete
+      --ignore-source-keyspace   WARNING: This option should only be used when absolutely necessary.
+Ignore the source keyspace as the workflow is completed and cleaned up.
+This allows the workflow to be completed if the source keyspace has been deleted or is not currently available.
       --keep-data                Keep the original source table data that was copied by the MoveTables workflow.
       --keep-routing-rules       Keep the routing rules in place that direct table traffic from the source keyspace to the target keyspace of the MoveTables workflow.
       --rename-tables            Keep the original source table data that was copied by the MoveTables workflow, but rename each table to '_<tablename>_old'.
       --shards strings           (Optional) Specifies a comma-separated list of shards to operate on.
 ```

 ### Options inherited from parent commands